oneblueapp/killbill-ingenico-plugin/README.md

 killbill-ingenico-plugin
 ======================

+* This is a WIP.
+Any attempt to use it will fail miserably.

 Plugin to use [Ingenico](http://www.globalcollect.com/) (Global Collect) as a gateway.

 Release builds are available on [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.kill-bill.billing.plugin.java%22%20AND%20a%3A%22ingenico-plugin%22) with coordinates `org.kill-bill.billing.plugin.java:ingenico-plugin`.